mtoohey31/form-questions/README.md

 ```

 Any changes written to files should automatically be reloaded and displayed.

+Note that if you would like to modify or test anything where you need the
+project to have access to questions from a Google Sheet, you will need
+to fill out the `.env` file as previously explained above.

 As mentioned at the start of the `README`, the main thing I'd like to add is
 separate "presentation" and "presenter mode" windows.
 If you would like to